Removal of radon progeny from delicate surfaces: Measurement approach

-The red line in figure~\ref{fig:time_fit} was obtained with free-floating rate ratios. $\rm \frac{A_{Bi}(0)}{A_{Bi, i}}$ was constrained to be larger than zero.
-The fit results, their uncertainty and the Po-Pb correlation coefficient are shown in the insert of figure~\ref{fig:time_fit}.
+Figure~\ref{fig:time_fit} shows the time dependence of the background subtracted $\rm ^{210}Po$ cleaned over uncleaned counting rate ratio.
+To understand what quantitative constraints can be put on the removal of $\rm ^{210}Pb$, the data was fitted with equation~\ref{eq:po_decay}.
+The red line in figure~\ref{fig:time_fit} was obtained with the $\rm A_{Pb}(0)/ A_{Pb, i}$ and $\rm A_{Po}(0)/ A_{Po, i}$ rate ratios free-floating, while $\rm A_{Bi}(0)/ A_{Bi, i}$ was constrained to be larger than zero.
+The fit results, their uncertainty, and the Po-Pb correlation coefficient are shown in the inset of figure~\ref{fig:time_fit}.
 We interpret these ratios as measures of the respective removal fractions.
 The fit returns equal cleaning efficiencies of $\rm 0.49\pm 0.07$ and $\rm 0.48\pm 0.04$ for $\rm ^{210}Pb$ and $\rm ^{210}Po$, respectively.
 Removal of $\rm ^{210}Bi$ cannot be determined in this way, as can be seen from the large error of that ratio.
 The fit quality is good.
 Taking into account the correlation of the fit parameters, the ratio of lead to polonium cleaning efficiencies is found to be $\rm 1.02\pm 0.20$, consistent with one.
 We conclude from this observation that about half of the surface $\rm ^{210}Pb$ is loosely attached to the surface and the rest implanted or bound.
-Removal of the fit constraint on $\rm \frac{A_{Bi}(0)}{A_{Bi, i}}$ leads to very similar results for $\rm ^{210}Pb$ and $\rm^{210}Po$ cleaning efficiencies: $\rm 0.50\pm 0.08$ and $\rm 0.49\pm 0.10$, respectively.
+Removal of the fit constraint on $\rm A_{Bi}(0)/ A_{Bi, i}$ leads to very similar results for $\rm ^{210}Pb$ and $\rm^{210}Po$ cleaning efficiencies: $\rm 0.50\pm 0.08$ and $\rm 0.49\pm 0.10$, respectively.
 The fit quality is also good: $\rm \chi^2/ndf=100.7/97$.

 We further tested the alternative hypothesis that all $\rm ^{210}Pb$ is left on the surface of copper sample 1 after the two cleanings.
-The fit was repeated with only $\rm \frac{A_{Po}(0)}{A_{Po, i}}$ free floating and $\rm \frac{A_{Pb}(0)}{A_{Pb, i}}=\frac{A_{Bi}(0)}{A_{Bi, i}}=1$ fixed.
+The fit was repeated with only $\rm A_{Po}(0)/ A_{Po, i}$ free floating and $\rm \frac{A_{Pb}(0)}{A_{Pb, i}}=\frac{A_{Bi}(0)}{A_{Bi, i}}=1$ fixed.
 The blue dashed line in figure~\ref{fig:time_fit} shows the resulting fit.
 It has $\rm \chi^2/ndf=160.4\; /\; 99$, or 60 units worse than the fit with free floating removal fractions.
 The hypothesis that all $\rm ^{210}Pb$ and $\rm ^{210}Bi$ is left behind by acetone wiping is disfavored at the $\rm 7.7\cdot \sigma$ level.